golemfactory/yapapi/yapapi/mid/README.md

 ## Code

 General note: code will be almost certainly reordered (also: namespace `yapapi/mid` is not final), this is TBD.
+For me, this looks more like a new, separate library than refreshed `yapapi`.
+This should be discussed before WO\_2.

 Important parts of the code: